angusmccloud/calvinandhobbes-rn/readme.md

-Green Habit Building App by Slalom Boston 2021 Hackathon Team
+Calvin and Hobbes Mobile App by Connor
 ===

 This App built with [React Native](https://facebook.github.io/react-native/).